AyeAreEm/revim/README.md

 ## Backend ?
     Tauri (Rust)

+## Features that need to be added
+    Terminal
+    Line numbers
+    AI to help with code - iframe with phind / poe?
+    Autocompletion - at least () and "", preferably code completion as well

 ## Resources and references
 As mentioned before, I am trying my hardest to not rely on third part libraries but of course, it would just be ludicrous and just become painful.
 But as to not feel "guilty", I am referencing all of the sources I use.